DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 ### If a child or young person moves to another educational setting

 Children and young people may be given devices by one educational setting, then move to another.
-Device ownership transferral will have to be decided between them.
+Device ownership transferral will need to be decided between them.

-The original device owner should uninstall any software they have added, unless licences are being transferred too.
+The original device owner should uninstall any software they’ve added, unless licences are being transferred too.
 They should let the new educational setting know what changes have been made, so that it can be set up and secured appropriately again.